Williamjacobsen/P2/README.md

 4) Right-click it and press "start".
 5) You can now connect to your MySQL database using the MySQL Workbench app.

+How to start tests:
+* For frontend, navigate to the frontend directory ("cd frontend") and then run "npm run test".
+* For backend, navigate to the backend directory ("cd backend") and then run "npm run test".

 # Included and required packages

 How to navigate inside the terminal: